cfengine/documentation/examples/tutorials/hello_world.markdown

 ## Make hello_world an executable script

 Add a shebang **#!** to `hello_world.cf` in order to invoke CFEngine policy as an executable script:
+Again type "vi" then "Enter" then "i" to insert the following:

 ```
 #!/var/cfengine/bin/cf-agent --no-lock